coinkite/coinkite-tap-proto/README.md

   commands.

 Options:
-  -i, --card-ident BLAHZ-BLAHX-  Operate on specific card (any substring is
-                                 enough)
-  -w, --wait                     Waits until a card is in place.
+  -i, --card-ident BLAHZ-  Operate on specific card (any substring is enough) -w, --wait               Waits until a card is in place.
   -v, --verbose            Show traffic with card.
   --pdb                    Prepare patient for surgery to remove bugs.
   --help                   Show this message and exit.

 Commands:
   addresss  [SC] Show current deposit address